Abatement: A reduction (of rent).

 Use and Occupancy: Payment to the landlord for the right to use and occupy the apartment after the landlord-tenant relationship has been terminated.

-Warrant of Eviction: a document that authorizes an eviction after a possessory judgment has been awarded to the winning party.
-It describes the premises and directs the sheriff or marshal to remove all persons from that premises and put the winning party in possession.
+Warrant of Eviction: A document that authorizes an eviction after a possessory judgment has been awarded to the owner/landlord.
+It describes the premises and directs the sheriff or Marshal to remove all persons from that premises and put the winning party in possession.

 Warranty of Habitability: A promise implied in every tenancy that the apartment will be clean and livable.